 Jean-Baptiste Claude was influenced by the return of the classical Greek and Egyptian motifs, as expressed in the Directoire and Empire styles.
 Court commissions helped further the reputation of Maison Odiot, and the firm provided vermeil services to courts across Europe.

 Charles Nicolas Odiot, who excelled in the rocaille style, succeeded his father and became the purveyor by appointment to His Majesty King Louis-Philippe and the Royal Family of Orleans.
 His son Gustave later took over.
 Gustave received the House of Odiot's ever-consequent order of three thousand pieces of solid gold flatware for Saïd Pacha, the Viceroy of Egypt.
-He later became the purveyor by appointment to the court of His Imperial Majesty the Tsar of Russia.
+He later became the purveyor by appointment to His Imperial Majesty the Tsar of Russia.
 Gustave was also the last member of the Odiot family to preside over the company.

 Odiot has been recognized as a unique silversmith thanks to the preservation of exceptional know-how, supported by an incomparable collection of molds and drawings built up over the centuries, based on its prestigious orders.